Fiscal Restraint Without Extremist Rhetoric

 9/16/09 Update

-Reuters reports: Militants pounded the Green Zone with rockets and mortars on Tuesday shortly after Biden flew in for talks with Iraqi politicians on reconciliation.
+Reuters reports that militants pounded the Green Zone with rockets and mortars shortly after Vice President Joe Biden flew in for talks with Iraqi politicians on reconciliation.
 A mortar landed on an apartment block, killing two Iraqis and wounding five, police said.
 Two others landed near the U.S. embassy, but there were no further reports of casualties.
 A press briefing with U.S. ambassador Chris Hill and U.S. military commander General Ray Odierno was repeatedly interrupted by nearby explosions.

 FROM THE ARCHIVES: One Year Ago — September 15, 2008